mosip/documentation/docs/architecture.md

 10\. **SBI Service**

-* Software application that runs in an end user machine from where IDP solution is accessed
+* Software application that runs in an end user machine from where IdP solution is accessed
 * Allows interaction to a biometric device through a well defined interface over HTTP
 * Returns a encrypted and signed biometric that can be passed on to the Authentication System for verification